 Covid-19 not only caused unprecedented havoc from a clinical operations perspective, it made the evaluation of the impact on PDGM near impossible.
 Further complicating the situation were the government programs of PPP and the Cares ACT.
 While the cash infusions may have been welcomed, it begs the question of what will the agency look like when the funds run out?
 As you would expect, there are a multitude of opinions on this one with some of the "majors" saying now the smaller firms will finally stumble right out of business.

 While there will always be some agencies exiting the industry, we are more bullish on the forecast for the industry.
 The pandemic has shown the value of providing care in the home better than we could have ever imagined.
 The opportunities to utilize telehealth are better than ever.
-We see interest in acquisitions picking back up again as we emerge from the health crisis.
+We have seen interest in acquisitions picking back up again as we emerge from the health crisis.